 Noticing, recalling, and identifying different colors and shapes is a skill that underlies any activity in which we need to describe the world around us or take into account the physical context of where we are.
-Yes, that means that we use our ability to abstract characteristics like shapes and colors all the time.
+That means that we use our ability to abstract characteristics like shapes and colors all the time.
 So, now you can see why it’s very important to stimulate your preschooler in learning to do so as well.

 - Go hunting for shapes.
 For a fun and activating game inside the house, you can ask your 3 or 4-year-old to identify and bring things shaped like a square, a circle, or a triangle.

-- Try incorporating sessions of “I Spy” into your daily commute, household activities, book reading, etc. If your kid is 2-3 years old, you can start focusing on very broad characteristics like “I spy something red”.
+- Try incorporating sessions of “I Spy” into your daily commute, household activities, book reading, etc. If your child is 2-3 years old, you can start focusing on very broad characteristics like “I spy something red”.
 As your child grows and develops language and cognitive skills, you can move into more complex shapes or colors, like “I spy a circle/something golden /a cone”.

 - Play sorting games.